History of the LSAT

 Early Standardized Testing for University Admission

-The practice of administering standardized tests for the purpose of assessing university applicants dates back to the first years of the 20th century.
-Before this, universities either used their own distinct admission tests or did not give their applicants admission tests at all (in the latter case, acceptance was often based on graduation from a high school certified by the university).
-The College Entrance Examination Board was founded in 1901 with the goal of creating a uniform entrance examination for use by 12 elite universities.
+The practice of administering standardized tests to assess university applicants dates back to the first years of the 20th century.
+Before that, universities either used their own admission tests or didn't give applicants admission tests at all.
+(In the latter case, acceptance was often based on graduation from a high school certified by the university.)
+The College Entrance Examination Board was founded in 1901 with the goal of creating a uniform entrance examination for 12 elite universities.
 An essay-style exam was introduced the same year, and was known informally as the "College Boards."
 The work of psychologist Carl Brigham (1890-1943) was instrumental to the further development of university-level standardized testing.
-Brigham, who had previously worked on intelligence tests administered to U.S. Army recruits during World War I, created a test for the College Board that aimed to assess aptitude rather than knowledge.
+Brigham, who had previously worked on intelligence tests for U.S. Army recruits during World War I, created a test for the College Board that aimed to assess aptitude rather than knowledge.
 This test, first offered in 1926, is now one of the world's most widely taken university entrance examinations: the SAT.

 Pre-LSAT Admission Tests for Law School

-The idea of a standardized assessment of student aptitude became highly influential in other areas of university admission, including legal training.
-There were at least two such examinations for law degree programs that predate the LSAT: a test developed in the mid-1920s by psychology professor George D. Stoddard (1897-1981) and law professor/university administrator Merton L. Ferson (1876-1964), and an assessment created in 1930 by the Department of Personnel Study at Yale University for use by Yale Law School.
-Both examinations evaluated verbal skills such as reading comprehension, analogies, and synonyms/antonyms.
+The idea of a standardized student aptitude assessment became highly influential in other areas of university admission, including law school.
+There were at least two such exams for law degree programs before the LSAT: a test developed in the mid-1920s by psychology professor George D. Stoddard (1897-1981) and law professor/university administrator Merton L. Ferson (1876-1964), and an assessment created in 1930 by the Department of Personnel Study at Yale University for Yale Law School.
+Both tests evaluated verbal skills such as reading comprehension, analogies, and synonyms/antonyms.

 The Development of the LSAT

-The Stoddard-Ferson and Yale exams soon fell out of favor, primarily because they were seen to have no distinct advantages over standardized tests of general intelligence.
+The Stoddard-Ferson and Yale exams soon fell out of favor, primarily because they were seen as having no distinct advantages over standardized tests of general intelligence.
 In 1945, Frank H. Bowles (1907-1975), admissions director of Columbia Law School, proposed a set of criteria for the creation of a new law school entrance exam.
-Among these criteria were validity (the test should accurately predict future law school performance), ease of results interpretation (scoring should not be hard to understand), and assessment of specific skills needed for success in legal study (to whatever degree that was possible).
-Test development along these lines began in 1947, with input from a number of other law schools and the College Board.
+Among the criteria were validity (the test should accurately predict future law school performance), ease of results interpretation (scoring shouldn't be hard to understand), and assessment of specific skills needed for success in legal study (to whatever degree that was possible).
+Test development along those lines began in 1947, with input from several other law schools and the College Board.
 Along with Bowles, Columbia professor Willis Reese (1913-1990) and College Board president Henry Chauncey (1905-2002) were two other figures important to the new test's creation.

 The Early LSAT